 With the emergence of ubiquitous computing technologies, our physical work and leisure spaces are augmented with computing functionality that unobtrusively assists its inhabitants [1].
-While early projects focused mainly on supporting productiveness and efficiency in work environments, most current projects aim to foster long-term and low-pace communication and interaction between people in home environments.
-For example, the ASTRA project investigated an asynchronous awareness system that helped related and distributed households to stay in touch with each other [2].
-A similar approach was taken in the interLiving project [3], which aims at developing technologies that facilitate communication between different generations of family members living in different households.
-Other projects as, e.g., EasyLiving [4] and Aware Home [5] concentrate on more fundamental challenges of intelligent home environments.
+While early research activities in the area of ubiquitous computing focused mainly on supporting productiveness and efficiency in work environments [e.g., 2, 3, 4], most current projects aim to foster long-term and low-pace communication and interaction between people in home environments.
+For example, the ASTRA project investigated an asynchronous awareness system that helped related and distributed households to stay in touch with each other [5].
+A similar approach was taken in the interLiving project [6], which aims at developing technologies that facilitate communication between different generations of family members living in different households.
+Other projects as, e.g., EasyLiving [7] and Aware Home [8] concentrate on more fundamental challenges of intelligent home environments.